Jairos Jiri: History

 Baba Jiri was born in 1926.
 In the early days of his childhood, he had a dream of helping disabled people.
 These dreams were motivated by his family background.
 His father, Chief Mutenyami Jiri was an Appointer of Rozvi Chiefs.
-The Rozvi Empire ruled the Shona Dzimbabwe (now Zimbabwe) until the assassination of the last Shona King Tohwechipi Chibhamubhamu in Uhera (now Buhera) in 1968.
+The Rozvi Empire ruled the Shona Dzimbabwe (now Zimbabwe) until the death of the last Shona King Tohwechipi Chibhamubhamu in Uhera (now Buhera) in 1873.
+He is buried in the Mavangwe Hills and his grave is a national monument.
 As Royal people, people like Chief Mutenyami would not only appoint chiefs but provide social services in the community like feeding the hungry.
 His mother, Mai Marufu came from a royal family too and was charitable as was expected of her role.
 Mai Marufu was the daughter of the sub-chief Mazimba of Gutu.
 As expected of Royal Rozvi, Baba Jiri's family was a spiritual and valued family and community.
 They prayed to Mwari (God) and respected their elders.
 Jairos grew up herding cattle and learning to write in the sand with sticks or his fingers or on rocks with charcoal.
 His community was poor and overcrowded after people were moved by white settlers from good land a few decades before he was born.
 His family and many others in Bikita Reserve struggled to take care of themselves as they did not have good and large enough land to farm.

 No doubt this background influenced Jairos's view of life when he saw destitute people on the streets of Masvingo (then Fort Victoria) where he worked briefly and in Bulawayo where he arrived on foot from Masvingo in 1939 with his brother Mazviyo Jiri.
 It was in Bulawayo where he came across more destitute people.
 Some of the people he saw were half-naked, blind, or disabled, and they were begging.
 This situation was very different from life in his village were any people needing this kind of help were assisted not to live a harsh kind of life.
 He was motivated to help, but he was only a gardener working for white families and at times a newspaper vendor or deliverer who used an employer's bicycle.
 He helped in small ways nevertheless.

 Around the 1940s, he joined the Rhodesian Africa Rifles as a dishwasher.
 This was during World War II.
 The facility where he worked rehabilitated soldiers injured in war.
 He observed rehabilitation workers, and doctors and this left him with ideas about rehabilitation.
 This experience shaped his rehabilitation model.
 One day, it is reported that he used his worker's bicycle to carry a disabled young man to Old Memorial Hospital, persuaded the hospital to do corrective surgery which he paid for from his meager earnings.
 He did not stop there but took beggars who were blind from the streets of Bulawayo to his lodgings.